jvitela/recompute/README.md

 ## API
 ### createObserver(resultFunc, options = { isEqual })
 Recompute determines if the value returned by `resultFunc` has changed between calls using reference equality (`===`).
-Alternatively you can pass a custom equality comparator to the options object:
+Alternatively you can pass a custom `isEqual` equality comparator to the options object.

 #### Customize `equalityCheck` for `createObserver`